digiltd/oh-rtd-test/Mqttitude-Binding.md

 There are two modes of operation for the Mqttitude binding.
 Note: you can have item bindings which are mixture of these two modes.

 #### Manual Mode ####
 The first is a manual calculation of your position relative to a single fixed 'home' geofence.
-In this mode you specify the 'home' geofence in your openhab.cfg file and then configure your item bindings to watch for location publishes from the OwnPaths app.
+In this mode you specify the 'home' geofence in your openhab.cfg file and then configure your item bindings to watch for location publishes from the OwnTracks app.
 As each location update is received the binding will calculate the distance from 'home' and update the item (ON/OFF) accordingly.

 #### Region Mode ####
-The second mode leaves the geofence definition and relative location calculations to the OwnPaths app itself.
+The second mode leaves the geofence definition and relative location calculations to the OwnTracks app itself.
 You can setup any number of 'regions' or 'waypoints' in your app and give them unique descriptions.
 Then in openHAB you simply add the region/waypoint description (optional third parameter of the item binding) and the binding will look for 'enter' or 'leave' events which are published by the app and switch the openHAB item accordingly.
 This allows you to define as many 'regions' or 'waypoints' as you like, and track a phones location relative to many points of interest - e.g. home, work, holiday house.

 ### openhab.cfg Config